tier4/AutowareArchitectureProposal.proj/design/Planning/Planning.md

 - map: `autoware_lanelet_msgs::MapBin`
 - vehicle pose: `/tf` (map->base_link)
 - route: `autoware_planning_msgs::Route` <br> Scenario planner uses above three topics to decide which scenario to use.
 In general it should decide scenarios based on where in the map vehicle is located(map+vehicle pose) and where it is trying to go(route).
 - trajectory: `autoware_planning_msgs::Trajectory` <br> Scenario planner gets the output from all the scenarios and passes the trajectory from selected scenario down to following stacks.
-This must be done within scenario_selector module in order to sync with the timing of scenario changing.
+This must be done within scenario_selector module to sync with the timing of scenario changing.

 ### Output